 Sharia Financial Literacy Program Objective Education about Islamic banking "iB Vaganza Program" in collaboration with the OJK (banking).
-Generating awareness to the public about Islamic banking and its products. insurance, and the capital market).
+Generating awareness to the public about Islamic banking and its products.
+Sharia Financial Fair collaborates with OJK (banking, insurance, and the capital market).
 Socialization to the public regarding Islamic financial products including: Islamic insurance, Islamic banking, and the Islamic capital market.